• Menu

 Make sure you know what type of wood you are staining before making any decisions about how dark or light you want your finished product to look.
 If you aren’t sure, check with a scrap of wood as a tester.

 If you like the outcome you can proceed.
-Applying in light colors and building up with additional layers is always advised.
+Applying light colors and building up with additional layers is always advised.

 Wrapping up